 - 1. Improve the amount of decent and affordable housing in the city. - 2.
 Work towards ending homelessness by supporting HUD's Strategic Plan to Prevent and End Homelessness implemented through the Kalamazoo County Continuum of Care. - 3.
-Advance the sustainability of the CDBG-eligible neighborhoods identified in the Consolidated Plan through the continuation of city services and redevelopment of key neighborhood improvements.

-4. Develop well-adjusted and productive adults through supporting youth programs and activities that provide positive experiences and opportunities to enhance interests, skills, and abilities into adulthood.
+Advance the sustainability of the CDBG-eligible neighborhoods identified in the Consolidated Plan through the continuation of city services and redevelopment of key neighborhood improvements. - 4.
+Develop well-adjusted and productive adults through supporting youth programs and activities that provide positive experiences and opportunities to enhance interests, skills, and abilities into adulthood.

-In support of these priorities, the city proposes to use its entitlement funds in PY2023 as follows:
+In support of these priorities, the city proposes to use its entitlement funds in PY2024 as follows:

-- Support neighborhood revitalization by targeting core neighborhoods to improve the quality of life through crime awareness, code enforcement, and address public space improvements. - Increase the amount of affordable housing by developing new owner-occupied housing. - Rehabilitate or complete repairs to existing owner-occupied housing to improve the quality of housing stock in the community for low income persons and families. - Support youth development through an afterschool program that provides educational opportunities for youth to promote efficacy, relationship building, belonging, and self-worth; two summer youth programs that provide recreational and educational opportunities; and a recreation program that offers financial assistance to kids on an individual basis. - Support activities that affirmatively further fair housing within the City of Kalamazoo. - Utilize Community Investment Division staff to provide oversight of the federal funds.
+- Support neighborhood revitalization by targeting core neighborhoods to improve the quality of life through crime awareness, code enforcement, and address public space improvements. - Rehabilitate or complete repairs to existing owner-occupied housing to improve the quality of housing stock in the community for low income persons and families. - Support youth development through an afterschool program that provides educational opportunities for youth to promote efficacy, relationship building, belonging, and self-worth; and a recreation program that offers financial assistance to kids on an individual basis. - Support activities that affirmatively further fair housing within the City of Kalamazoo. - Utilize Community Development Division staff to provide oversight of the federal funds.

-The activities that will be funded in PY2023 and their award includes the following:
+The activities that will be funded in PY2024 and their award is outlined in the table on the following page.

-Table 1: PY2023 Activities - Entitlement and Reprogrammed Funds
+Table 1: PY2024 Activities - Entitlement and Reprogrammed Funds

-Organization Activity Name Award CDBG City Community Investment Division CDBG Administration \$320,000 City Community Investment Division Affirmatively Furthering Fair Housing \$20,000 City Parks and Recreation After School Youth Programs \$15,000 City Public Safety Crime Awareness and Prevention \$150,000 Charlie's P.L.A.C.E.
-Youth & Family Community Recreational Programs \$8,000 Action Matters Smart Moves \$10,000 Kalamazoo Friends of Recreation Youth Recreation Financial Assistance \$22,000 Community Homeworks Critical Home Repair Program \$137,500 Kalamazoo Neighborhood Housing Services Homeowner Roof Replacement Program 1 \$116,000 Milestone Senior Services Accessibility Repairs for the Elderly \$87,500 City Housing Inspection / Code Team Code Enforcement 2 \$411,000 City Housing Inspection / Code Team Demolition \$50,000

-Organization Activity Name Award City Community Investment Division Lead Based Paint Hazard Control Program \$75,150 City Community Investment Division Neighborhood Enhancement: Public Revitalization Project \$143,017 City CPED partnered with Community Homeworks Code Enforcement Repair Program 3 \$100,000 номе City Community Investment Division HOME Administration \$56,660 Kalamazoo Neighborhood Housing Services Kalamazoo Attainable Homes Partnership Program: Homeownership New Construction \$250,000 City Community Investment Division Affordable Housing Program \$259,944
+Organization Activity Name Funding Award CDBG Funds City Community Development Division CDBG Administration \$320,000.00 Legal Aid of Western Michigan Affirmatively Furthering Fair Housing Activity \$20,000.00 Kalamazoo Friends of Recreation Youth Recreational Assistance Fund \$10,000.00 City Parks and Recreation Department After School Youth Programs \$15,000.00 City of Kalamazoo Public Safety Crime Awareness and Prevention \$150,000.00 Community Homeworks Critical Home Repair Program \$170,000.00 Edison Neighborhood Association 812 Washington Rehabilitation \$10,000.00 Kalamazoo Neighborhood Housing Services Homeowner Roof Replacement Program \$138,000.00 Milestone Senior Services Home Repair for the Elderly \$58,000.00 City Housing Inspection / Code Team Code Enforcement \$400,000.00 City Housing Inspection / Code Team Demolition \$50,000.00 City Community Development Division Lead Based Paint Hazard Control Program \$75,150.00 City Community Development Division Neighborhood Enhancement: Public Revitalization Project \$183,437.53 City CPED partnered with Community Homeworks Code Enforcement Repair Program \$100,000.00 CDBG TOTAL: \$1,699,587.53 HOME Funds City Community Development Division HOME Administration \$56,660.00 City Community Development Division Affordable Housing Program \$509,944.00 HOME TOTAL: ALL PROGRAMS TOTAL: \$2,266,191.53

-1Includes \$36,000 in anticipated program income.
+&lt;sup>1Includes \$36,000 in anticipated program income.

-It is the City of Kalamazoo's intent to utilize between 80 to 90 percent of its federal resources for activities that will benefit low income persons.
-Details about the individual activities to be accomplished during PY2023 can be found in the Projects section of this report (page 22).
+It is the City of Kalamazoo's intent to utilize 80 percent of its federal resources for activities that will benefit low income persons.
+Details about the individual activities to be accomplished during PY2024 can be found in the Projects section of this report (page 23).